tali-creator/stellar-cascade/README.md

 ## What Cascade does

 Cascade is a funding-splitting protocol built natively on Soroban.
 A project registers its dependency tree on-chain — declaring what it is built on and how funding should be split across that tree.
-From then on, whenever money flows in (protocol revenue, a grant, a donation) it cascades automatically down the tree in real time, denominated in USDC or EURC.
+From then on, whenever money flows in (protocol revenue, a grant, a donation) it cascades automatically down the tree in real time, denominated in USDC, XLM or EURC.

 Core features:
 - **On-chain dependency graphs** — projects declare dependencies and split percentages transparently, and can update them as their stack evolves